eclipse-langium/langium-website/content/docs/grammar-language.md

 [QUESTION] WHAT ARE ALL THE AVAILABLE RETURN TYPES?

 ### Extended Backus-Naur Form Expressions
-Terminal rules can be described using *regular expressions* or *Extended Backus-Naur Form*-like (EBNF) expressions.
+Terminal rules can be described using *regular expressions* or *Extended Backus-Naur Form*-like (EBNF) expressions similar to the [Xtext](https://www.eclipse.org/Xtext/) notation.
 #### Cardinalities
 Four different cardinalities can be defined for any expression:
 1. exactly one (no operator)